fair-workflows/nanopub/docs/index.md

 The `nanopub` library provides a high-level, user-friendly python interface for searching, publishing and retracting nanopublications.

 Nanopublications are a formalized and machine-readable way of communicating the smallest possible units of publishable information.
-See [doc](getting-started/what-are-nanopubs) for more information.
+See the [What are Nanopublications?](getting-started/what-are-nanopubs) page for more information.

 ## Setup